• Skip to primary navigation

 I have fallen so in love with them over the years, that I now make sure I always have a bag in the freezer.

-These dairy-free cookies are chewy, with the flavors of peanut butter, banana, and chocolate, and they can easily be made vegan by using vegan chocolate chips.
+These dairy-free cookies are thick and chewy, with the flavors of peanut butter, banana, and chocolate, and they can easily be made vegan by using vegan chocolate chips.

 They are similar to my 4 ingredient cookies, but they have oats so are a bit more substantial.